BaseMax/TelegramCommunicationJS/README.md

 # Telegram Communication

+A pure script to communicate with Telegram server without any Third-party tools and library.

 ## Telegram Javascript (JS)

-A pure script to communicate with Telegram server without any Third-party tools and library.
+We don't work for money and prizes, We do this for science only.
+(Because the telegram had set a gift for this)

 ### Run